CBIIT/p2p-datasci/_posts/2020-9-3-site_classification_using_deep_learning.md

 ---
 layout: post
 title: "Cancer Type/Site Classification Using Deep-Learning"
-subtitle: "Join a virtual workshop on September 22nd to learn how to develop deep-learning models for tumor/cancer site classification
-(e.g., Thyroid carcinoma, Lung adenocarcinoma)!"
+subtitle: ""
 cover-img: "/assets/img/zebrafish.jpg"
 tags: [event-announcement]
 ---

+**Join a virtual workshop on September 22nd to learn how to develop deep-learning models for tumor/cancer site classification (e.g., Thyroid carcinoma, Lung adenocarcinoma)!**

 **Overview:** This two-part workshop will demonstrate how deep learning can be used to classify different types of cancer.
 Part I will focus on data preparation, starting with genomic data.
 Part II will demonstrate how to create a deep learning model, with hands-on instruction on how to use the processed data to build a convolutional neural network (CNN) model that can classify different cancer types.